beetbox/beets/contributing.md

 * We maintain a set of [issues marked as "bite-sized"](https://github.com/beetbox/beets/labels/bitesize).
 These are issues that would serve as a good introduction to the codebase.
 Claim one and start exploring!
 * Like testing?
 Our [test coverage](https://codecov.io/github/beetbox/beets) is somewhat low.
 You can help out by finding low-coverage modules or checking out other [testing-related issues](https://github.com/beetbox/beets/labels/testing).
 * There are several ways to improve the tests in general (see [Testing](https://github.com/beetbox/beets/wiki/Testing)) and some places to think about performance optimization (see [Optimization](https://github.com/beetbox/beets/wiki/Optimization)).
 * Not all of our code is up to our coding conventions.
-In particular, the [API documentation][apidocs] are currently quite sparse.
-You can help by adding to the docstrings in the code and to the documentation pages themselves.
+In particular, the [API documentation](https://beets.readthedocs.io/en/stable/dev/api.html) are currently quite sparse.
+You can help by adding to the docstrings in the code and to the documentation pages themselves. `beets` follows [PEP-257](https://www.python.org/dev/peps/pep-0257/) for docstrings and in some places, we also sometimes use [ReST autodoc syntax for Sphinx](https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html) to, for example, refer to a class name.

 ## Your first contribution
 If this is your first time contributing to an open source project, welcome!
 If you are confused at all about how to contribute or what to contribute, take a look at [this great tutorial](http://makeapullrequest.com/), or stop by our [gitter chat room](https://gitter.im/beetbox/beets#) if you have any questions.